 Dipped in lightly beaten egg, coated in dried breadcrumbs just coarse enough to give you a crisp, golden crust, cutlets –or chaaps, as you may wish to call them –are one of the best treats to emerge from the colonial kitchen.
-Dipped piping hot into a small pool of tomato ketchup, or home-made chutney, with the first bite through the golden crust into the soft heart of potato, spice, and meat, or fish, there seems no further need to discuss its ancestry.
+Dipped piping hot into a small pool of tomato ketchup, or home-made chutney, with the first bite through the golden crust into the soft heart of potato and spice, kneaded into meat, or fish, there seems no further need to discuss its ancestry.

 A couple of years later, a pair of Victorian matrons addressing the young memsahib, newly arrived in India wrote: “They may be made of anything and everything, and may be seasoned with anything and everything.
 The foundation is minced meat or fish”.
 What sounds exactly like a description of something we know as cutlets, or chaaps, turns out to be a description of croquettes.
 The Indian cook, it seems, decided to make his version of a cutlet a happy combination of everything.
 The patty that we love, made with cooked minced meat or fish, spiced and thoroughly seasoned, bound not in a velouté, but egg mixed in by hand into creamy mashed potatoes seems to have descended from a little tussle between the Raj and the Khansama, a tussle that was won by Khansama.